+2 credits Grade 10-12 Year Long

-2 creditsYear LongGrade 10-12Prerequisite: English 9
+Prerequisite: English 9

 English 10 is a required course for graduation.
 Students will continue their study of high school level language arts, which includes reading, writing, speaking, listening, and test-taking strategies and practices.
 Units of study include composition, drama, short stories, novels, and grammar.
 Vocabulary will be literature driven, as well as those found on standardized tests.